lucasvavon/custompricerule/Readme.md

-# Custom Price Rule - PrestaShop Pricing Module
+# Selling Price Rule - PrestaShop Pricing Module

 ## Introduction
-**Custom Price Rule** is a PrestaShop module designed to help store owners automatically calculate selling prices based on purchasing costs.
-By applying user-defined markup rules, Custom Price Rule ensures that your products are always priced profitably according to your business strategy.
+**Selling Price Rule** is a PrestaShop module designed to help store owners automatically calculate selling prices based on purchasing costs.
+By applying user-defined markup rules, Selling Price Rule ensures that your products are always priced profitably according to your business strategy.

 ## Features
 - **Automatic Price Calculation:** Automatically set selling prices by applying a predefined markup to the purchase cost.